drichard/mindmaps/README.md

 # mindmaps
-mindmaps is a web application that lets you easily create neat looking mind maps.
+mindmapsis a prototype of an HTML5 based mind mapping application.
+It lets you create neat looking mind maps in the browser.

 ## HTML5 goodness
 - Written entirely in JavaScript